siddhesh21/react-start-Next.js-app/README.md

-## This is first app showcasing basic fundamentals but very pwerful ones'.
+## This is first app showcasing basic fundamentals but very pwerful ones' such as routing, calling API, fetching information, linking, static side server rendering with preserving state, server side caching.

 ## more detailed information on after optimisation build of app